groznybear/gamedev/README.md

 # GameDev Course
-Learning to code your own games as REAL game devs do.
+Learning to code my own games as REAL game devs do.
-This project mostly writen on C++.
+This project will be writen, - mostly, - in C++.

 # Dependencies
 - gcc@7.2